VEERARAGAVAN7/VSD_SoC_TapeOut_Week6/day1_notes.md

 Percentage\ of\ DFF's = Flop\ Ratio * 100
 ```

-* All day 1 logs, reports and results can be found in following run folder:
-'''

-'''

 #### 1. Run 'picorv32a' design synthesis using OpenLANE flow and generate necessary outputs.

 Commands to invoke the OpenLANE flow and perform synthesis